 Step 3: Get Your Clients to ACT

-The unconscious mind is the engine of the decision train, and logic and rationale are the cars it pulls behind
+The subconscious mind is the engine of the decision train, and logic and rationale are the cars it pulls behind

-But what’s actually feeding the unconscious mind?
+But what’s actually feeding the subconscious mind?
 What type of fuel is driving the decision train?

 It’s what I call the mental triggers.